 - The easy accessibility: Janji Waterfall is very accessible.
 It is only a short walk from the parking area.

 If you are looking for a beautiful and historical waterfall to visit, then Janji Waterfall is a great option.

 Here are some things you can enjoy at Janji Waterfall:

 - Swim in the pool at the bottom of the waterfall: The pool at the bottom of the waterfall is a great place to swim and cool off.
 The water is clear and refreshing, and the rocks provide a natural waterslide.

 - Take a walk through the forest: The waterfall is located in a lush green forest.
 You can take a walk through the forest and enjoy the peace and quiet.

 - Have a picnic: There is a picnic area near the waterfall, where you can have a picnic lunch or dinner.

 What to Expect

 The road to the location is relatively good.
-Nevertheless, you need to be careful because on the side of the road there are many trajectories.
-Narrow streets, curves and uneven road surface conditions are not unusual because the area is quite hilly.
-Available facilities include bathing places, toilets, booths, all of which are managed by the local community.
+Nevertheless, you need to be careful because, on the side of the road, there are many trajectories.
+Narrow streets, curves, and uneven road surface conditions are not unusual because the area is quite hilly.
+Available facilities include bathing places, toilets, and booths, all of which are managed by the local community.
 To reach the waterfall point from the road, visitors need to walk along the concrete path as far as approximately 50 meters (164 ft).